Sphodromantis gastrica

 Sphodromantis gastrica, with the common names African mantis or common green mantis, is a species of praying mantis from Africa.

 It averages 65–75 mm in body length, and has a very diverse diet, hunting any prey of reasonable size.
+It has a lifespan of approximately 332 days and usually females live longer than males.
+Their survival rate until adulthood is about 41.8%.